srimantapal205/Subject-Wise-Question---Answer/Azure Storage/Level-2.md

             § Finally, regenerate Key 2 if required.
 This approach ensures that the storage account is always accessible during the key rotation process, thereby preventing downtime or service interruptions.

-### Question 21: Why does an Azure Storage account have two access keys, Key 1 and Key 2?
-Answer:
-Azure Storage accounts have two access keys (Key 1 and Key 2) to facilitate key rotation while maintaining uninterrupted access to the storage account.
-Here's why they are needed:
-    1. Compliance Requirements:
-        ○ Many organizations have compliance policies that mandate periodic key rotation (e.g., every 90 days).
-    2. Security Concerns:
-        ○ If an access key is suspected of being compromised, it can be regenerated to ensure security.
-    3. Smooth Key Rotation Process:
-        ○ While rotating keys, you need one key to remain active to prevent disruptions to connected applications or services.
-        ○ Example process:
-            § Update all applications to use Key 2 instead of Key 1.
-            § Once all applications are confirmed to use Key 2, regenerate Key 1.
-            § Update applications to use the regenerated Key 1.
-            § Finally, regenerate Key 2 if required.
-This approach ensures that the storage account is always accessible during the key rotation process, thereby preventing downtime or service interruptions.